 Here is a recap discipline list of consequences for teenagers that have been proven to work:

-- Take away screen privileges like phone, TV, social media, video games
+- Take away screen privileges like phone, TV, social media, and video games

 - Restrict or stop going out with friends